Women at Work 2026: A Powerful Celebration!

 Choosing Emily Griffith was a family tradition; her father, a former student, recommended the school for its high-quality instruction.
 Veronica has found that advice to be spot on, thriving in a fast-paced, hands-on environment where instructors push students to master every detail.
 As a woman in a traditionally male-dominated field, Veronica is a firm believer that there are no limits to what women can achieve professionally.
 She credits the unbiased, supportive environment at Emily Griffith for helping her step out of her comfort zone and build her confidence.

-A recent scholarship recipient, Veronica emphasizes that financial support is a vital bridge for students working to finalize their education.
+A recent scholarship recipient through Prosperity Denver Fund’s partnership with Emily Griffith Foundation, Veronica emphasizes that financial support is a vital bridge for students working to finalize their education.
 Her journey won't stop at graduation this summer; she plans to re-enroll at Emily Griffith in the Automotive Service program to further round out her expertise, ensuring she can provide top-tier service to her future customers and build a lasting, successful career.

 Megan Robinson, LPN, Practical Nursing Alumna, Emily Griffith Technical College